barbora-express/barbora-express.github.io/README.md

 ---
 # Introduction

-TODO:
+Barbora Express API is intended for use by merchants who want to use Barbora Express as a last mile carrier partner for their deliveries.
+For more info, get in touch: kristupas.pajeda@barboraexpress.lt

 ### Order creation process

-Order can be created by self service dashboard or API.
+Order can be created via Self Service dashboard or API.

+TODO: implement OrderCreate restrictions !!! (same as in SS)
-Submitting order when there is no capacity will lead to `NoCapacityError` this indicates that currently we don't have available couriers.
+#Submitting order when there is no capacity will lead to `NoCapacityError` this indicates that currently we don't have available couriers.

-Example submitting order at 04:00AM
+#Example submitting order at 04:00AM

 ### Order lifecyle